-Employability is a powerful instrument passed on by politics to public employment services (PES) as ‘people-processing organisations’ (Hasenfeld 1972), which are seen as enablers dealing with the expectations of the labour market.
-By enabling their clients to become employable individuals, these enablers impose expectations on their clients and thus hollow out expectations linked to ascriptive person categories like gender and ethnicity.
-The present project focuses on the re-categorisation work of PES staff in German job centres.
+Employability is a powerful instrument passed on by politics to public employment services (PES) as ‘people-processing organizations’ (Hasenfeld 1972), which are seen as enablers dealing with expectations of the labor market.
+By enabling their clients to become employable individuals, these enablers impose expectations on their clients, and thus hollow-out expectations linked to ascriptive person categories, such as gender and ethnicity.
+The present project focuses on the re-categorisation work of PES staff in German job centers.
 The empirical basis is qualitative data - expert interviews and transcribed mediation talks between staff and clients - which were collected as part of a DFG-funded research project at the University of Potsdam.